Graded hypoellipticity of BGG sequences: Graded hypoelliptic sequences

 \subsection{Differential projectors}

 In this section we consider a sequence of differential operators acting between sections of filtered vector bundles over a filtered manifold.
-Following the BGG machinery \cite{CSS01,CD01,CS15} we will present a construction which permits to extract (split off) sequences of differential operators acting between sections of certain subbundles.
+Following the BGG machinery \cite{CSS01,CD01,CS15} we will present a construction which permits us to extract (split off) sequences of differential operators acting between sections of certain subbundles.
 If the original sequence was graded Rockland, then so is the new one, see Proposition~\ref{P:DB}(b) below.
+For the de Rham complex a similar construction can be found in \cite{R99,R01}.

 The construction is based on the following simple fact which will be used repeatedly below.
-A similar argument can be found in the construction of curved BGG sequences, see \cite{CSS01} and \cite[Theorem~5.2]{CD01}.
+A similar argument can be found in the construction of curved BGG sequences, see \cite{CSS01} or \cite[Theorem~5.2]{CD01}, and in Rumin's work, see \cite[Lemma~2.5]{R01} or \cite[Lemma~1]{R99}.

 \begin{lemma} Let $E$ and $F$ be filtered vector bundles over a filtered manifold $M$.
 Suppose $A\colon\Gamma^\infty(E)\to\Gamma^\infty(F)$ is a differential operator of graded Heisenberg order at most zero and suppose the induced vector bundle homomorphism, $\tilde A\colon\gr(E)\to\gr(F)$, is invertible, cf.\ Remark~\ref{R:grsigma}.
 Then $A$ is invertible and its inverse, $A^{-1}\colon\Gamma^\infty(F)\to\Gamma^\infty(E)$, is a differential operator of graded Heisenberg order at most zero. \end{lemma}